cdhogan/DFT-basics/0_Si_bulk/0_cutoff/README.md

      ```
      gnuplot> plot "Etot_vs_Ecut.dat" w l
      ```
+     To the eye, the total energy looks well converged at 30 Ry.
+This is misleading however, as it simply depends on the energy range of your plot.
+The right threshold to use depends on what quantity (observable) you want to compute: a bond length, a lattice parameter, an energy gap, a binding energy, a vibrational frequency...and to what precision you want!
-     A possible (but tight) threshold is 1meV/atom; 10meV/atom is quite reasonable.
+     As a rough guide, a possible (but tight) threshold on the total energy is 1mRy/atom; 10mRy/atom is quite reasonable.
      An example file and image (png & pdf) are given in the Ref folder.

      ![Total energy vs kinetic energy cutoff](Ref/Etot_vs_Ecut.png?raw=true "Total energy vs kinetic energy cutoff")